prometheus-operator/prometheus-operator/TESTING.md

 #### Using podman with Kind

-When running kind on MacOS using podman, it is recommended to create podman machine with `4` CPUs and `8 GiB` memory.
+When running Kind on MacOS using [podman](https://podman.io), it is recommended to create podman machine with `4` CPUs and `8 GiB` memory.
 Less resources might cause end to end tests to fail because of lack of resources in the cluster.
+If you are using [podman-desktop](https://podman-desktop.io/docs/podman/creating-a-podman-machine), it is quite easy to create the podman machine or update the machine resource settings.

 ```shell
 podman machine init --cpus=4 --memory=8192 --rootful --now
 ```

-Before running automated end-to-end tests, you need run the following command to make images and load it in your local cluster:
+Before running automated end-to-end tests, you need to run the following command to make images and load it in your local cluster:

 ```shell
 CONTAINER_CLI=podman KIND_CONTEXT=e2e make test-e2e-images